htw-imi-showtime/showtime-website/content/ss21/bachelor/b4-manifesto/tech-stack.md

 {{<section title="JavaScript, HTML, CSS">}}

-It is the **basic building blocks** for Node.js, AbletonJS and the react-frontend.
+They are the **basic building blocks** for Node.js, AbletonJS and the React frontend.
 {{</section>}}